dyndl/Movin-On-UP/README.md

-# How to deploy a simple Plotly Dash app on Heroku
+# Build files and requirements for Movin' On UP! app

 A full explanation is available on [Medium](https://medium.com/@austinlasseter/how-to-deploy-a-simple-plotly-dash-app-to-heroku-622a2216eb73).